opengsn/gsn-protocol/gsn-protocol.md

 ### Gas Calculations

-GSN attempt to be as gas-neutral as possible.
-That is, a relayer should be compensated for the actual gas used (it can ask for fee, but should not get over-compensated)
+GSN attempts to be as gas-neutral as possible.
+That is, a relayer should be compensated for the actual gas used (it can ask for fee, but should not get over-compensated).
-Likewise, a paymaster should be able to estimate the gas to be used so it can perform its own accounting (e.g, charge the user with equivalent tokens)
+Likewise, a paymaster should be able to estimate the gas to be used so it can perform its own accounting (e.g, charge the user with equivalent tokens).
 In Ethereum method call, a method is given a gas limit, and this gas is used first to make the call (copy params, etc) and then for actual execution.
 However, the gas limit itself is not available for the contract code itself.
-So with GSN, we require the relayer to pass `externalGasLimit` parameter, which should match the gas it was given the `relayCall()`.
+So with GSN, we require the relayer to pass `externalGasLimit` parameter, which should be identical to the gas it has given the `relayCall()`.
 (This value can't be validated during the transaction itself, but putting a wrong value makes the relayer "penalizeable") at any given point during a method call, calling `externalGasLimit-gasleft()` is the total gas usage up to this point, including the cost of making the call (for public function, this includes the cost of putting the transaction on-chain (4gas for each zero byte, 16 for nonzero byte)) the relayCall calculate the total cost this way, just before refunding the relayer and emitting the final TransactionRelayed.
 Of course, these instructions themselves are outside the gas calculation, so we have "gasOverhead", which is calculated by comparing the estimation to actual gasUsed.

-For the Paymaster, we want to calculate the gasUseWithoutPost (its the paymaster's developer job to estimate the gas usasge of the postRelayedCall itself)
+For the Paymaster, we want to calculate the gasUseWithoutPost (its the paymaster's developer job to estimate the gas usasge of the postRelayedCall itself).
 This method is called within an innerRelayedCall, so we had to make the same structure: pass the "externalGasLimit"

 ### Relayer throughput.